-Epson Stylus PX800FW review
+Epson Stylus PX800FW full review

 Most multifunction printers are created by combining a printer with a scanner, and if you're lucky a few copying functions.
 Some go further with faxing options but a rare few, such as this Epson Stylus PX800FW, go as far as adding features we haven't seen before.

 The drop-down 7.8in touchscreen LCD goes a long way towards making a first impression, and this is a feature we'll wager you'll be seeing a lot of in the future.
 The touchscreen input goes a long way towards simplifying previously fiddly tasks (adjusting paper settings etc).

 But it doesn't just make it easier to select bog-standard settings, along with the increased ease of use Epson has been able to pack the PX800FW's menu with many intriguing extras.